 - 8.1 The general order of business for an ordinary meeting of the Council shall be:

 - 1) Welcome

-- a.
-Acknowledgement of Indigenous Heritage
+- a) Acknowledgement of Indigenous Heritage

-- b.
-General Manager's Matters for Mention
+- b) General Manager's Matters for Mention

 - 2) Acknowledgement of Official Visitors to the Council

 - 3) Apologies and Leave of Absence or Attendance by Audio-Visual Link by Councillors

-- 4) Declaration of Interests
+- 4) Declarations of Interests

 - 5) Confirmation of Minutes

 - 6) Agenda Items Subject to Public Address

 - 7) Condolences

 - 8) Mayoral Minutes

 - 9) Exception Reports Adoption of Items Not Identified for Discussion and Decision

 - 10) Reports for Determination

-- a.
-Planning Decisions
+- a) Planning Decisions

-- b.
-General Manager
+- b) General Manager

-- c.
-City Planning
+- c) City Planning

-- d.
-Infrastructure Services
+- d) Infrastructure Services

-- e.
-Support Services
+- e) Support Services

 - 11) Receipt of Minutes of Other Committees

 - 12) Notices of Motion

+- 13) Matters to be Referred to Committees

-- 13) Questions With Notice
+- 14) Questions With Notice

-- 14) Responses to Questions With Notice from Previous Meeting
+- 15) Responses to Questions With Notice from Previous Meeting

-- 15) Reports to be discussed in Confidential Session
+- 16) Reports to be discussed in Confidential Session

-- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
+- The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.